 Medication for dissociative fugue is unlikely to end a fugue episode.
 However, once a person returns to his or her original identity, medication may be helpful in dealing with the flood of feelings that result from a dissociative fugue episode.
 Once the fugue ends, the person must also deal with the trauma that prompted the fugue episode.

-Based on the type of trauma experienced, family therapy may be beneficial.
+Based on the type of trauma experienced, family therapy may also be beneficial.
 If the trauma or stressor relates to the family such as a divorce or death in the family, this approach may assist in building upon natural supports.

-Treating Dissociative Fugue with Co-Occurring Substance Abuse
+Dissociative Fugue and Co-Occurring Substance Abuse

 While dissociative fugue and substance abuse disorders can co-occur, it is critical to determine whether the fugue state was the result of intoxication.
 For a person with recurring dissociative fugue states, substance abuse may cause worsening symptoms such as more frequent fugues.